Finding the perfect Julia IDE or a text editor is a matter of preference. There are quite a few options available.

-In my first blog post about Julia, I listed all the options and mentioned that I will be using VS Code as the Julia IDE and Pluto interactive notebooks as my main tools.
+In my first blog post about Julia, I listed all the options and mentioned that I will be using VS Code as the Julia IDE and Pluto interactive notebooks as my primary tools.

 What I use Julia for.

-First, I’d like to give you some background, why I decided to learn JuliaLang.
+First, I'd like to give you some background on why I decided to learn JuliaLang.
 I began to learn Julia when I started my undergraduate summer research internship in May 2021 in one of the labs in our Physics department.
 Some projects this research group was working on were using Julia Language to perform complex and lengthy computations and simulations.
 Some computations take weeks to finish.
-Later, we will be using Julia to utilize our GPU hardware to increase the computational power even more.
+Later, we will use Julia to utilize our GPU hardware to increase the computational power even more.

 These are all the areas where Julia shines!

 When I first started learning Julia, I was unsure what IDE or text editor to use.
 There seemed to be so many options.
 It was challenging to settle on something particular and use it as an exclusive option.

 As I began working on a project (this is essentially how I learned the language - learning by doing), I needed to collaborate with others.
 We worked on the same code.
 I was initially responsible for making it parallel and created two versions: multithreaded and distributed.
 Later I transitioned to work on the visualization part of thesimulation data.
 Folks were using Jupyter Notebook to write their code, and since the project was joint, so did I.